nshkrdotcom/synapse/docs/docs2/error_handling.md

 **2. Fault Tolerance Testing:**

-**Goal:** Verify that Axon can gracefully handle the failure and restart of Python agent processes.
+**Goal:** Verify that Synapse can gracefully handle the failure and restart of Python agent processes.

 **Approach:**